A Answers (4)

 © Healthwise, Incorporated.

-Robin Miller, Integrative Medicine, answeredShingles is a condition that can be incredibly painful.
+Robin Miller, MD, Integrative Medicine, answeredShingles is a condition that can be incredibly painful.
 It is manifested by an outbreak of skin lesions that look kind of like chicken pox.
 They occur along the area of a nerve and are generally on one side.
 They can appear anywhere on the body even on the face.
 If a shingles lesion appears on the tip of the nose, it is important to see an eye doctor as it generally signals that the eye may be involved.
 This requires special treatment with antiviral drops.

 The outbreak is usually preceded by pain for several days.
 It is key that antiviral medication such as Valtrex, Famvir or Acyclovir is started within 72 hours of the appearance of the skin lesions.
 These medications may shorten the course and help alleviate the pain.